CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

     /etc/apache2/sites-available/
 ```

-Then edit the new `/etc/apache2/sites-available/n6-adminpanel.conf` file to
+Then edit the new `/etc/apache2/sites-available/n6-adminpanel.conf` file
-replace the existing `WSGIDaemonProcess` directive, consisting of 6 lines,
+to replace the existing `WSGIDaemonProcess` directive, consisting of
-with its new version, consisting of the following 6 lines:
+several lines, with its new version, consisting of the following six
+lines:

 ```
     WSGIDaemonProcess n6-adminpanel \